bjessief-apps/LPT/README.md

 # Lumper Pallet Tracker (LPT)

-LPT is a browser-based app for tracking pallet and box counts by SKU during a trailer unload shift, built to support work in a lumper job position.

 ## What it does

 - Starts a work session with optional worker name, door number, and sender's box count.